 The Easy way

 We have an easier way and it’s why we created this site.
 We provide visitors with a free service for assisting with this exact process.
-You have two options with our site, go to either the HR Software Comparison Tool and filter the various products we have listed by common features and options or access the HRIS Selector Tool and run through a detailed needs analysis to arrive at a short list of products to evaluate in additional detail.
+You have two options with our site, go to either the HCM Quick Search and filter the various products we have listed by common features and options or access the HRIS Selector Tool and run through a detailed needs analysis to arrive at a short list of products to evaluate in additional detail.

 6. Time to View Demos